-Travel and tourism are the largest employer and fourth largest generator of gross state product in South Carolina, respectively.
-In 2004, tourists spent \$7.8 billion in South Carolina, approximately 31 percent of it in Horry County.
+Travel and tourism are the largest employer and the fourth largest generator of gross state product in South Carolina, respectively.
+In 2005, tourists spent \$8.5 billion in South Carolina, approximately 32 percent of it in Horry County.
 Sales tax paid by visitors was over \$253 million (11.4 percent of total sales tax collections), and overall state and local government revenues generated by tourism were over \$1 billion.
-According to the Myrtle Beach Area Statistical Abstract the majority of visitors are attracted to the area by the beach, shopping, and numerous golf courses.
-Economic development in the Myrtle Beach region is anticipated to continue and the interstate would help to accommodate this growth and increase tourism.